MN-21/Curvature-Orientation-MLP/README.md

   howpublished = {\url{https://github.com/MN-21/Curvature-Orientation-MLP}},
   note         = {Code repository}
 }

 ```
----

-Apache 2.0 — free for academic & commercial use.
-See [LICENSE](LICENSE).

----

 *Questions or ideas?
 Open an issue or ping me on GitHub.*